Below are some RV Camping Checklists of equipment we use and/or set-up procedures to make our RV camping lifestyle a pleasurable one.

 We once drug our jeep five miles because we didn’t set the steering wheel lock properly.
-Luckily, a driver warned me what was going on and we pulled over before any damage was done.
+Luckily, a driver warned us what was going on and we pulled over before any damage was done.
 If you have a back-up camera you can fold and tie a paper towel to the top of the steering wheel of the tow car.
 We attach a paper towel on the steering wheel with a bungee cord and it works great – you can watch it in the backup camera and it shows you that the wheels are going straight.
-We don't even need to check our RV Camping Checklist on this one any longer - it's become habit after our little incident.
+We don’t even need to check our RV Camping Checklist on this one any longer – it’s become habit after our little incident.

 Cell Phone Coverage